PhoenixTales/wiki.gothicarchive.org/factions/outside-world.md

   - originally they were all _Alchemists Of Fire_, later 6 of them were replaced with _Alchemists Of Water_

 ## Nobility
-- _The Nobles_ have "dirty business" and are jelaous of generals' influence
+- _The Nobles_ have "dirty business" and were concerned of general's influence on the king
+  - `the nobles didn't like me, because the King listened to my advice.
+And they knew I posed a threat to their dirty business.` (source: _Lee_, `Sld_700_Lee_DAMNPAST_Info`)
   - design docs imply that general(s) are also "Lords" (nobles)
 - known ranks of nobility: `king`, `lord`, `burgrave`, possibly `baron`
   - `ore barons` likely based their title on a title used outside of the barrier rather than inventing it from scratch